 Most people don’t see the need to be vaccinated while heading out on a backpacking adventure.
 Based on your destination of choice, your doctor will advise you on the most appropriate vaccine shots depending on the climatic conditions, temperature, and inherent factors such as your overall health condition and medical history.
 Before you go, vaccinations must be timely.
 Most physicians recommend receiving vaccinations 4-6 weeks before the D-day for backpacking.
 This gives your body enough time to adapt to the vaccines and for them to start working.
 Some shots you’re most likely going to need before heading out include yellow fever vaccinations, rabies, hepatitis A and B vaccines, and meningococcal vaccine, among other common travel vaccinations that are internationally recognized.
 Vaccinations help to prevent contracting diseases on foreign land while also helping prevent the spread of diseases from one country to the other.

 Even though it’s important to pack light, that doesn’t mean you should go for your trip unprepared.
 You should know what you’re planning to do and packing accordingly.
 If you’re planning to go camping, bring suitable camping gear.
 If you’re planning to backpack in countries like Thailand, where you’ll spend most of your time on the beach, you might not need any camping gear but you’ll need to pack some other important things for your trip.

 Additionally, you might be tempted to buy the cheapest gear/clothes possible but this is one thing you should avoid, especially if you’re planning to camp in the open.
-I made this mistake in the past and this is one thing you’ll regret if you find yourself in the middle of nowhere with a broken backpack that you have to carry in your hands for miles or if you almost freeze to death sleeping in that cheap sleeping bag you got for your camping trip!
+I made this travel mistake in the past and this is one thing you’ll regret if you find yourself in the middle of nowhere with a broken backpack that you have to carry in your hands for miles or if you almost freeze to death sleeping in that cheap sleeping bag you got for your camping trip!

 Secure Your Possessions